pascallaliberte/sharpen.page/review.md

 ---

-Alternatively, if you'd just like to have a consultation call, please check out the /visualize package at **CDN $250**, which includes an email back and forth ahead of the call, and a recording of our call.
+Alternatively, if you'd just like to have a consultation call, please check out the /visualize package which goes **CDN $250**, which includes an email back and forth ahead of the call, and a recording of our call.

 ## Questionnaire for the /review package